Brighamia insignis

 Limitations

 Ālula can be challenging to maintain in the ground because of snail/slug damage or poor drainage.
 Best if kept in pots.
 These succulents will rot if there is not sufficient drainage.
-Having lost its natural pollinators in the wild, hand pollination is required for fruit development.

 Natural Range